sungheeyun/sungheeyun.github.io/_posts/2024-10-06-PDT - Short-term future AI:LLM trend.markdown

 For example, during my recent business development efforts at Erudio Bio, Inc., I spoke with several leading medical professionals at South Korea’s largest hospitals.
 Many expressed interest in LLMs for automating tasks like charting.
 While LLMs are capable of handling natural language input, do they really need their full linguistic capabilities to handle something as specific as medical charting?
 Probably not.

 This observation extends beyond the medical field.
 For most use cases, the extensive language understanding of LLMs is neither necessary nor sufficient.
 This suggests a natural evolution toward lighter models, fine-tuned for specific applications, such as charting for medical professionals.
+You can get a glimpse of it, e.g.,
+<a href="/articles#llama-3.2">Llama 3.2: Revolutionizing edge AI and vision with open, customizable models</a>.

 By the way,
 according to the above analysis, in the coming years